karimbenbourenane/macos-installer/README.md

 `/bin/zsh -c "$(curl -fsSL https://raw.githubusercontent.com/karimbenbourenane/macos-installer/master/install.zsh)"`

-Paste that into a macOS Terminal and hit `enter` to run the installer
+Paste that into a macOS Terminal and hit `enter` to run the installer.

 ## What does it do?
 In the following order, this script